giantswarm/linkerd-control-plane-app/README.md

 Linkerd2 service mesh for Giant Swarm clusters.
 Although based on the official linkerd2 helm chart, it diverges in few places to ease installation on Giant Swarm clusters.

-**Before you install this app, please review this document thoroughly!**
+**Before you install this app, please review this document from start to finish!**

-## Requirements

-- You can install only one release of this chart per kubernetes cluster.
-- The only possible namespace name you can install into is `linkerd`.
-- Default installation values require the installation of [`linkerd2-cni-app`](https://github.com/giantswarm/linkerd2-cni-app) before installing this app.
-  - the CNI must be installed before this chart, and `cniEnabled: true` must be set (default).
-- With linkerd CNI enabled, all of your workload pods meshed by linkerd require a `PodSecurityPolicy` which allows use of `EmptyDir` volumes.
-  - the injected linkerd-proxy container and proxy initContainer require an `EmptyDir` volume to store ephemeral information.
-- (Optional but recommended).
-The [`linkerd` cli tool](https://github.com/linkerd/linkerd2/releases/tag/stable-2.10.2) is very useful to verify your installation working and for installation of additional extensions.
-Make sure you [set the right flags](#usage-with-linkerd-cli)

-## Configuration
+## Quickstart Guide

-Please review the [default values.yaml file](helm/linkerd2-app/values.yaml) and change the defaults by specifying a [user configuration](https://docs.giantswarm.io/app-platform/app-configuration/).

-With the default values, linkerd will be installed in High-Availability mode and with CNI plugin enabled.

-If you're planning to install this chart without the CNI plugin, you'll need to set `cniEnabled: false` in your values file
+### Step 1: Pre-installation and Configuration

+- Install the linkerd CNI plugin by installing [`linkerd2-cni-app`](https://github.com/giantswarm/linkerd2-cni-app) on your cluster.
+Be sure to review the instructions for the CNI plugin.
-A successful install will require you to generate a trust anchor and issuer certificate.
+- A successful install will require you to generate a trust anchor and issuer certificate.
 The following steps loosely follow [the official instructions](https://linkerd.io/2.10/tasks/generate-certificates/).

 Obtain the `step` cli (we're using `step_linux_0.16.1_amd64.tar.gz` from [here](https://github.com/smallstep/cli/releases/tag/v0.16.1)) and execute the following commands.
 Take note of the `--not-after` flag.
 (8760h = 1 year)